Unmasked

 (The hard part would be clearing

 the nose.
-After that, it would snap off
+Past that, it would snap off

 the scalp like a swimmer’s cap.)

-is a simple hope.
-Face it: we all just want
+is a simple hope: We all just want

 Comments